 Do You Keep a Journal?

-I guess I’m a journal slob because my journal has a little bit of everything in it – drawings, personal stories, rants, and reflections.
-It’s mostly full of freewrites and poetry.
+I guess I’m a journal slob because my journal has a little bit of everything in it: drawings, personal stories, rants, and reflections.
+It’s mostly full of free-writes and poetry.
 I realize that a lot of writers don’t bother with journals at all; they want to focus on the work they intend to publish.
-But I think journal writing is healthy and contributes to a writer’s overall, ongoing growth.
+But I think journaling is healthy and contributes to a writer’s overall, ongoing growth.

 I once read a comment on a blog by a writer who said she didn’t keep a journal because she couldn’t be bothered with writing down the events of each day; I found it curious that she had such a limited view of what a journal could hold.
 A journal doesn’t have to be any one thing.
 It can be a diary, but it can also be a place where we write down our ideas, plans, and observations.
 It can hold thoughts and feelings, but it can also be a place where we doodle and sketch stories and poems.

 I’m curious about your journal.
 Do you keep one?
 What do you write in it?
 Is your journal private or public?
 Is it a spiral-bound notebook or a hardcover sketchbook?
-Does journal writing inspire or inform your other creative writing projects?
-Tell us all about it by leaving a comment, and keep on writing!
+Does journaling inspire or inform your other creative writing projects?
+Have you ever tried reflective journaling?
+Tell us about your experiences by leaving a comment, and keep writing!